-The colours we choose to surround ourselves with, whether through the clothes we wear, the décor we select for our homes, or indeed, our bed sheets, say a lot about who we are as people.
-Bright, vivid colours suggest a bright vivid personality, whereas dark, moody, or neutral colours often seem to suggest the opposite.
+The colors we choose to surround ourselves with, whether through the clothes we wear, the décor we select for our homes, or our bed sheets, say a lot about who we are as people.
+Bright, vivid colors suggest a bright vivid personality, whereas dark, moody, or neutral colors often seem to suggest the opposite.

-But colours are not only a representation of what’s going on inside each of us, they also have a remarkable impact on what goes on inside us.
-Colours can change the way we feel about a place or even ourselves, influencing our moods and dispositions.
-Believe it or not, some colours can even help calm us and put us to sleep.
+But colors are not only a representation of what’s going on inside each of us, they also have a remarkable impact on what goes on inside us.
+Colors can change the way we feel about a place or even ourselves, influencing our moods and dispositions.
+Believe it or not, some colors can even help calm us and put us to sleep.
 Don’t believe it?
-Here’s the five colours science says are best for those wanting a restful night.
+Here’s the five colors science says are best for those wanting a restful night.

 According to a 2013 study by British hotel chain Travelodge, people who have blue bedrooms get the most sleep at night.
 The study claimed those dozing off in blue-coloured rooms get seven hours and 52 minutes per night, which is 12 minutes longer than yellow, which came in second.

 Interestingly, the study not only found that blue promotes longer sleep, 58 percent of study participants found that sleeping in a blue bedroom had them waking up feeling happy.
 Of course, this may have something to do with the fact that they just got a full night’s rest.

 Okay, so blue isn’t for everyone.
 Maybe you’re the type of person who’s looking for something a little brighter and a tad chirpier.
 That’s okay, because yellow came in close to blue in the study.
 According to Travelodge, those with yellow bedrooms slept for seven hours and 40 minutes, which is just 20 minutes shy of that perfect eight hours.